Virginia Tech seeks another upset in high-profile showdown with No. 14 Notre Dame

 The Hokies certainly can draw inspiration from a defensive gem against North Carolina in which they limited quarterback Sam Howell, a Heisman Trophy contender entering this season, to 208 passing yards while intercepting the junior three times.
 Howell’s previous high for interceptions in a game was two.

-Virginia Tech ranks 11th nationally in scoring defense (15.3 points per game) and no ACC team has permitted fewer first downs (71) than the Hokies, who also are fourth out of 14 teams in the conference in third-down conversion defense (28.9 percent).
+Virginia Tech ranks 10th nationally in scoring defense (15.3 points per game), and no ACC team has permitted fewer first downs (71) than the Hokies, who also are fourth of 14 teams in the conference in third-down conversion defense (28.9 percent).

 The upswing stands in stark contrast to last season when Virginia Tech finished fourth to last in the conference in total defense (447.5 yards per game) following the retirement of longtime defensive coordinator Bud Foster in 2019.